-AMS The Catechumenal Model for Faith Formation and Adult Learning - AMS Cat 208 - Year II 2026
+AMS The Catechumenal Model for Faith Formation and Ministering with Persons with Disabilities - AMS Cat 208 - Year II 2026

 This course is offered to accepted students in the Advanced Ministry Studies program.
 And serves as formal ongoing formation for any person serving in any ministry in the Church.
 E.g.: Pastors, Deacons, Master Catechists, Parish Catechetical Leaders, etc. Ongoing Formation fee $25.00 when using the code below.
 Course fee $50.00